-With the volcanic black sand beach, endless choices of restaurants lining the streets, colorful sunsets against the backdrop of the beautiful blue water, Jaco is an ultimate expat destination.
+With the volcanic black sand beach, endless choices of restaurants lining the streets, and colorful sunsets against the backdrop of the beautiful blue water, Jaco is the ultimate expat destination.

 Jaco completes the checklist of all the essentials needed with access to public and private medical care in town, pharmacies, plenty of ATMs and banks, and several different grocery stores.

-Jaco has everything you need to live comfortably on a day-to-day basis with the added bonus of being on the Central Pacific coast surrounded by Costa Rica’s stunning nature and secret waterfalls.
+Jaco has everything you need to live comfortably daily, with the added bonus of being on the Central Pacific coast surrounded by Costa Rica’s stunning nature and secret waterfalls.